Minagera/CyberPatriot/README.md

 - **Scenario templates for common CyberPatriot challenges**
 - **Guides for instructors to create new scenarios quickly**

-See the `/resources/scenario_tools/` directory for scripts and instructions (to be developed).
+See the `/Resources/Tools/` directory for scripts and instructions.

 ## Gap Analysis and Roadmap